 Horsepower and Gallons Per Minute

-Shallow well pumps are rated by the number of gallons they can deliver per minute.
+Like submersible pumps, shallow well pumps are rated by the number of gallons they can deliver per minute.
 Purchasing the right size is crucial, since a shallow well pump is responsible for supplying all the water a home uses.
 The general rule is that a pump should be able to supply 1 gallon per minute per water fixture for bathtubs, showers, and sinks.
 For most homes, a pump that can move about 7 gallons of water per minute is adequate.

 Most pumps have an overload relay, which protects the pump by shutting it off before it overheats and damages the motor.
 For example, without overload protection, should a leak occur in the supply tank that prevents the pump pressure switch from reaching the cutoff of 50 psi, the pump could continually work to reach that threshold, eventually burning out the motor.
 When the overload protection feature senses that the motor is overloaded, it shuts off the pump.